mancillh/Job-Board/README.md

 # Job Board

 A job board web application where users can browse and apply for remote jobs.
-The platform allows users to log in, view job listings, and interact with job posts displayed on a virtual corkboard.
+The platform allows users to log in, view job listings, and interact with job posts displayed on a virtual corkboard..

 ## Table of Contents